ShaunTeka/active-directory-lab/README.md

 ## Overview

 This project demonstrates the deployment and configuration of a Windows Server 2022 Active Directory environment using VirtualBox.

-The lab was designed to simulate a small enterprise infrastructure environment including:
+The lab simulates a small enterprise infrastructure environment with integrated Active Directory, DNS, DHCP, and Windows client domain management.

+The environment was built to strengthen practical skills in:
+- Windows Server Administration
-* Active Directory Domain Services (AD DS)
+- Active Directory Domain Services (AD DS)
-* DNS Configuration
-* DHCP Configuration
+- DNS & DHCP Configuration
-* Domain Controller Promotion
-* Reverse Lookup Zones
-* Domain Joining
+- Enterprise Network Infrastructure
-* User & Computer Management
+- Identity & Access Management
+- Virtualization Technologies

 ---